 As mentioned earlier, childhood is a great time to get health insurance as premiums will be cheap.
 If that isn’t enough, you can also use Medisave to pay the premium on your child insurance, so you won’t even have out-of-pocket expenses.

 How much does child insurance cost?

-Annual premiums for kid health insurance typically start from $130 a year.
-Bear in mind, though, that the policies don’t all cover the same things.
+Annual premiums for kid health insurance can vary largely from company to company.
+Also bear in mind that the policies don’t all cover the same things.
 For example, some only cover hospitalisation while some let you claim many other medical expenses.

 |Insurance policy||Annual premium||Coverage|

 |Prudential PRUShield||from $186||No age specified.
 Covers hospitalisation, including pre- and post-hospitalisation|